United States Marine Raider stiletto: Manufacturing

-Within the same basic model, four different variants of the Marine Raider sheath have been noted and identified.
-These variants include the four combinations of with and without steel staples at the throat portion of the sheath and with and without steel tip plates (1.75 in by 2 in), front and back of the sheath to prevent the sharp tip from piercing the scabbard and injuring the wearer.

-The purpose of the row of staples at the throat was to prevent the sharp knife from slashing through the sheath.
-Unfortunately, these staples could severely scar the stiletto blade.
-It is believed that these sheath variants evolved by trial and error, as the late issues had both staples and plates.

 Use

-The U.S. Marine Raider stiletto was designed for one purpose: killing the enemy, and its design was not compromised.
-The stiletto was a finely designed, almost delicate, single-purpose weapon, which did not include a variety of other tasks normally associated with a machete or utility knife.
-Due to the thin tip, even thinner than the tip of the Fairbairn-Sykes fighting knife, the stiletto was not designed to be used for opening ration cans or as a pry bar to open cases.
+The knife was designed in 1942 and officially issued on a selective basis to the Marines, with priority to elite units such as the Raiders.

+In addition to Raider units, it is known that Scout and Sniper companies of the 1st Marine Division were issued the stiletto, and some members of the 1st Marine Parachute Battalion also acquired them, either by barter and trade, or by unofficial requisition from Quartermaster stores.

+The Raider stiletto was also issued to the 1st Marine Raider Battalion commanded by Colonel Merritt A. Edson, the 1st Marine Parachute Battalion, and to Marines in the 2nd Marine Raider Battalion commanded by Lt.
+Col. Evans F. Carlson.

+After their first combat, many of the Marines in the 2nd Raider Battalion exchanged their Raider stilettos for general-purpose short machetes (machetes pequeños) and hunting knives.

+Among the weapons discovered are usually hunting/utility patterns such as Western States Cutlery Co.'s pre-war L76 and L77 pattern knives, both of which had 7 in Bowie-type clip blades and leather handles.

+The Western States L77 was stocked at the San Diego Base Exchange at the onset of the war, and knives of this pattern were carried by many Marines in the 1st Marine Division as well as by Marine Raiders in the 2nd Marine Raider Battalion commanded by Lt.
+Col. Evans F. Carlson.

+In late 1943 the Raider Stiletto was replaced by the new Marine Corps fighting and utility knife designated 1219C2 (later to become famous as the KA-BAR), a change welcomed by Edson's Marines.

+Reception

+The Marines of the 1st Raider battalion found the Raider stiletto to be well designed for silent killing, but was of little use for any other purpose, and too frail for general utility tasks.

 USMC Major General Oscar F. Peatross, a veteran of the famous Makin Island raid and author of the book, Bless 'em All: The Raider Marines of World War II ISBN 0-9652325-0-6, recalled about the stiletto:

 The Marine Raiders found they could fit the sheath behind the standard issue M1911 pistol holster by inserting the sheath body between the holster body and belt attachment flap and tying the tip of the sheath and holster together with the tie-down thong.
 This gave more room on their web belt and made both the pistol and stiletto available to the right hand.

+Variants

 1st Canadian Parachute Battalion

 The 1st Canadian Parachute Battalion was issued a variant of the U.S. Marine Raider stiletto.

 The stiletto was manufactured by Camillus in the United States and was identical to the Raiders, except it had a parkerized finish.

 In addition, the hilt was without the U.S.M.C. scroll and the manufacturer's name was not etched on the blade.

 As part of the original production run, approximately 500 parkerized units were manufactured and issued to the Canadian Airborne.

 Roy C. Rushton, who served as a sniper with the 1st Canadian Parachute Battalion, reported about the stiletto: